Elizabeth

 Authors Unbound

 A slew of youth-led state, federal and international lawsuits are transforming the conversation and outlook on climate change.
-Can we truly have life, liberty, and property when the seas are rising?
-When torrential floods and extreme hurricanes flood our homes, schools, businesses and streets; drought strangles our land, water, and food supply; and fires threaten our homes and health?
-Youth will live with these dangerous climate impacts longer than adults, so they are harnessing the power of governing documents that protect their rights to try to protect their lives and save the planet.
-Learn the exciting inside stories of remarkable landmark lawsuits such as Juliana v.
-United States, Held v.
-Montana, and Navahine v.
-Hawaii Department of Transportation.
-They just may change how you think about climate change – and what can be done about it.
+Young people are asking the courts: Can we truly have life, liberty, and property when the seas are rising; torrential floods and extreme hurricanes flood our homes, schools, businesses and streets; drought strangles our land, water and food supply; and wildfires threaten our homes and health?
+Youth will live with these dangerous climate impacts longer than adults, so they are leaning into powerful governing documents such as the U.S. Constitution and state constitutions that protect their rights to try to protect their lives.
+Learn the exciting inside story of remarkable landmark lawsuits such as Juliana v.
+United States and Held v.
+Montana, which just may change how you think about climate change – and what can be done about it.

 Authors Unbound